What causes varicose veins? Understanding the underlying factors

 What causes varicose veins?

-Most people recognise varicose veins by their bulging, rope-like appearance—but few know why they form.
-In simple terms, varicose veins develop when blood flow in the legs is disrupted and pressure builds up in the veins.
-But the causes of that pressure are often more complex.
+Most people recognise varicose veins by their bulging, rope-like appearance.
+What many people do not know is why they form in the first place.
+In simple terms, varicose veins develop when blood flow in the legs becomes less efficient and pressure builds up inside the veins.
+In reality, the reasons behind that pressure are often more complex and usually develop gradually over time.

-In this article, we’ll explain how varicose veins develop, what puts you at higher risk, and what you can do to reduce your chances of developing them.
+In this article, we explain how varicose veins develop, what increases your risk, and what you can do to reduce the likelihood of them getting worse.

 How do varicose veins form?

-This process is known as chronic venous insufficiency, and it’s the underlying condition behind most cases of varicose veins.
+This process is known as chronic venous insufficiency and it is the underlying condition behind most cases of varicose veins.

 You can learn more about this mechanism in our article on venous insufficiency: symptoms, causes, and treatments.